Repost from 2015-2016. Edited, updated, and corrected.

-Hey Girlfriend, when you feel tempted to hug your boyfriend, hug your dad, brother, sister, or an old lady in the church.
+Hey girlfriend, when you feel tempted to hug your boyfriend, hug your dad, brother, sister, or an old lady in the church instead.
 Nothing quenches sexual desire like hugging a male family member or ancient Sister Bertha, right?

 Apparently I’m not the only one who has wondered how God can satisfy when all I want is a pair of strong arms to hold me close.
 Here’s what Rebecca wrote me:

 “The biggest thing I think my crush can give me that God can’t is his strong arms wrapped around me.
 Although my crush has yet to hold me in his arms, his physical closeness sends shivers throughout my body.
 I know that God is always there for me . . . but sometimes my feelings get the better of me, and all I want to do is be wrapped up in my crush’s arms and attention.”

 “I think what always gets me is that God isn’t physically there like a guy is.
 He can’t wrap his arms around me.
 Sometimes I just want that.”

 And finally, Isabella said: